 There are also some articles for teachers who teach English as a second language.
 These articles give tips and advice on how to teach English better.
 Click here to see the articles for teachers

 I first started this website back in 2010 to help my students to learn English vocabulary by themselves at home.
+And I use the material from this website with my own students.

 Although this website is my own creation and I do most of the work, I have to thank Patricia, Mark, Bill and Tim for all the help and writing that they have done and contributed over the years.